PoliBa-Space-Program/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-This is the official GitHub profile of PoliBa Space Program.
-It is a group of students of the Polytechnic University of Bari, who share a passion for space e rockets 🚀.
-Our main goal fort the moment is to participate to EuRoC.
+This is the official GitHub profile of PoliBa S.T.A.R.S.
+(Student Team for Advanced Rocketry and Space).
+It is a group of students of the Polytechnic University of Bari, who share a passion for space and rockets 🚀.
+Our main goal for the moment is to participate to EuRoC.